MerceaOtniel/merceaotniel.github.io/_pages/informaticsolympiadmention.md

 ---

-Informatics Olympiad, county phase, in 2014
+Awarded in the Informatics Olympiad, county phase, in 2014